Morphosyntactic-Variation-in-Englishes/DOVE/README.md

 * :file_folder: data

-  * languages_DOVE1.0_DDMonthYY.csv -- a spreadsheet containing socio-demographic information for 71 varieties of English and additional descriptive information such as variety name or abbreviation.
+  * languages_DOVE1.0_DDMonthYY.csv -- a spreadsheet containing socio-demographic information for English varieties and additional descriptive information such as variety name or abbreviation.

 * :file_folder: documentation